Variadic template: C++

 The ellipsis (...) operator has two roles.
 When it occurs to the left of the name of a parameter, it declares a parameter pack.
 Using the parameter pack, the user can bind zero or more arguments to the variadic template parameters.
 Parameter packs can also be used for non-type parameters.
 By contrast, when the ellipsis operator occurs to the right of a template or function call argument, it unpacks the parameter packs into separate arguments, like the args... in the body of printf below.
 In practice, the use of an ellipsis operator in the code causes the whole expression that precedes the ellipsis to be repeated for every subsequent argument unpacked from the argument pack, with the expressions separated by commas.

+C++ lacks type-safe variadic functions like Java, having only C-style variadic functions and variadic macros.
+The only way to get type-safe variadic functions is thus through variadic templates over functions.

 The use of variadic templates is often recursive.
 The variadic parameters themselves are not readily available to the implementation of a function or class.
 Therefore, the typical mechanism for defining something like a C++11 variadic printf replacement would be as follows: